spacewitches/Obsidian/README.md

 # Manga Script for Obsidian QuickAdd Plugin

 ## Download
 [Download Script](QuickAdd/manga.js)
 ## Description
 This is a script based off of the [movies script](https://github.com/chhoumann/quickadd/blob/master/docs/docs/Examples/Attachments/movies.js) @chhoumann made for the [QuickAdd](https://github.com/chhoumann/quickadd) plugin for Obsidian.
 It **does not** require an API key, thanks to @jikan-me/[the Jikan MyAnimeList API](https://docs.api.jikan.moe/) which is publicly accessible.
 ## Disclaimer
 This is provided as-is specifically for use with [Obsidian](https://obsidian.md/) and the [QuickAdd Plugin](https://github.com/chhoumann/quickadd).
 Feel free to modify it for other purposes, but coding is not my day job and I probably won't be able to walk you through it.

+This script WILL NOT work for anime or anything outside the manga category on MyAnimeList.
+It also will not retrieve user information/profiles/lists.

 ## Testing and Debugging
 I've only tested this on my machine, which is running macOS Sonoma 14.2, version 1.5.3 of Obsidian, and 1.6.1 of QuickAdd.
 Please let me know if you encounter any issues.
 ## Installation